misquan/gemma-cookbook/Demos/Emoji-Gemma-on-Web/app-mediapipe/README.md

-# Inference with a fine-tuned Gemma 3 270M model running in the browser via MediaPipe LLM Inference API
+# Run a fine-tuned Gemma 3 270M model in the browser with MediaPipe LLM Inference API

 This app demonstrates how to generate emojis from a text input using a fine-tuned Gemma 3 270M model running directly in the browser.